mablack/cordova-diagnostic-plugin/README.md

 ## AndroidX Library
 This plugin uses/depends on the [AndroidX (Jetpack) libraries](https://developer.android.com/jetpack/androidx) (these supersede the [Android Support Library](https://developer.android.com/topic/libraries/support-library/index.html) which is no longer used by this plugin since `cordova.plugins.diagnostic@6`).

-This plugin pins a default version of the library in [its `plugin.xml`](https://github.com/dpa99c/cordova-diagnostic-plugin/blob/master/plugin.xml) however you can override this to specify a different version using the `ANDROIDX_VERSION` variable at plugin installation time, for example:
+This plugin pins default versions of the legacy and appcompat versions of the library  in [its `plugin.xml`](https://github.com/dpa99c/cordova-diagnostic-plugin/blob/master/plugin.xml) however you can override these to specify different versions using the `ANDROIDX_VERSION` (legacy) and `ANDROIDX_APPCOMPAT_VERSION` variables at plugin installation time, for example:

-    $ cordova plugin add cordova.plugins.diagnostic --variable ANDROIDX_VERSION=1.0.0
+    $ cordova plugin add cordova.plugins.diagnostic --variable ANDROIDX_VERSION=1.0.0 --variable ANDROIDX_APPCOMPAT_VERSION=1.3.1

 ## Specifying modules